kennartf/Data-Collection-System/E_data_system/README.md

-# This is a new line of the code
+# This project is dedicated to use for church data collection.
-this project is about data collection name is there
+this project is about data collection